Diversity and Social Justice Education

 National Conference on Race and Ethnicity in American Higher Education (NCORE)

-NCORE constitutes the leading and most comprehensive national forum on issues of race and ethnicity in American higher education.
-The conference focuses on the complex task of creating and sustaining comprehensive institutional change designed to improve racial and ethnic relations on campus and to expand opportunities for educational access and success by culturally diverse, traditionally underrepresented populations.
+NCORE is the leading and most comprehensive national forum on issues of race and ethnicity in American higher education.
+The conference focuses on the complex task of creating and sustaining comprehensive institutional change to improve racial and ethnic relations on campus and expand opportunities for educational access and success for culturally diverse, traditionally underrepresented populations.
 Multicultural Student Services partners with the UVA Office of the Provost to sponsor student attendance at NCORE.

 UNST 2500 - Social Justice Engagement & Education